bluefroguk1/empire-dump/content/Wiki/Winds Of Fortune/Praise and blame.md

 "That ain't fair - I ain't old enough to help with the garden.
 Come on Hywel.
 Be Ambitious!"
 Hywel snorted at his little sister.
 "You're so stupid you only know the first virtue!"
 "Do Not!
 There's not arguing and being kind and cleaning up your room as well!"
 Tiring of the game and realizing he was not going to get any peace, he took one of the precious sweets from the bag and held it out.
-As Niamh reached for it, he jerked his hand back and then flung the sweet over her head into the [[Forest]].
+As Niamh reached for it, he jerked his hand back and then flung the sweet over her head into the Forest.
 "There - that's all you're getting".
 "That ain't nice!"
 Niamh shouted, but her voice was breaking, tears welling up in her eyes.
-"Nice ain't a virtue!" he snarled and turned his back on his sister - surely the most annoying six year old in the [[Steading]].
+"Nice ain't a virtue!" he snarled and turned his back on his sister - surely the most annoying six year old in the Steading.
 ## Overview
 The [[Iron Helms]], the infamously cruel Varushkan army continue to be diVisive.The [[Urizen]], [[Highguard]], and [[Dawn]] assemblies have joined their voices with [[Navarr]] and [[Varushka]] in Sanctioning the use of cruelty and fear on [[The Battlefield]].
 Several significant opportunities have arisen as a result of the Synod's ongoing discussion of what is, or is not, too high a price to pay for victory.